denialromeo/borders-quiz/README.md

 * All entries in [borders.json](/borders-quiz/build-question/borders.json) *must* be unique.
 Add trailing underscores to avoid conflicts with entries in existing quiz modes.
 * If a territory is on an island and borders every other territory on that island (e.g. Haiti and the Dominican Republic), you *must* manually provide alternative answer choices in [question-settings.json](/borders-quiz/build-question/question-settings.json).

-You can search public fusion table data [here](https://research.google.com/tables?source=ft2573812&corpus=fusion), find U.S. KML data [here](https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html), and find world state/province level data [here](https://fusiontables.google.com/DataSource?docid=1uK6JhwbCLeJWmTmoWTIKFOmdZuTxhfeT_Gy05QXy).
+You can find U.S. fusion table data [here](https://support.google.com/fusiontables/answer/1182141?hl=en), find official U.S. Census Bureau KML data [here](https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html), and find world state/province level fusion table data [here](https://fusiontables.google.com/DataSource?docid=1uK6JhwbCLeJWmTmoWTIKFOmdZuTxhfeT_Gy05QXy).

 Note that you can also create custom quizzes by playing with the URL.
 Examples -